 The Triple-Bottom-Line Impacts of Choosing Modular: Introduction

-When it comes to other information sources, nonprofit owners can seek the advice of consultants such as, well, me.
-As a construction management consultant to affordable housing providers, I help my clients make informed development decisions about precisely such matters as choosing what construction methods to use.
-And since I joined the development team of LISAH, a modular cohousing community for formerly homeless adults soon to break ground in North Portland, I’ve acquired some practical knowledge of building (deeply) affordable housing off-site.
-Granted, my plate is full now, but there are other consultants who have similar qualifications.
-I know of, well, one.
+That leaves nonprofit owners to seek the advice of consultants such as, well, me.
+As a construction management consultant to affordable housing providers, I help my clients make informed development decisions about just such matters as choosing what construction methods to use.
+And since I joined the development team of LISAH, a modular cohousing community for formerly homeless adults soon to break ground in North Portland, I’ve acquired practical knowledge of building deeply affordable housing off-site.
+But consultants who have experience using modular to develop rent-restricted affordable housing are scarce.
+(Other than me, I know of just one working in my region.)

 My plan is to share a new installment every week or so, with five parts planned so far.
-I hope you’ll find these articles useful and pass them along—so that more affordable housing providers can stop waving their hands in the air and start having informed discussion about whether and why to make the shift to modular.
+I hope you’ll find these articles useful and pass them along, so that more affordable housing providers can stop waving their hands in the air—and can start having informed discussion about whether and why to make the shift to modular.

-Have comments, corrections, or topical suggestions for future blog posts related to modular construction?
+Have comments, corrections, or suggestions for future blog topics related to modular construction?
 I’d love to hear from you.

 Jenn Sharp is a senior construction project manager at Housing Development Center.
 You can find her full bio and contact information here.